RAPT-Model/RAPT/README.md

 - RAPT: Contains the source code and dataset to reproduce the result of RAPT model.
 - CodeT5: Contains the source code and dataset to reproduce the result of CodeT5 baseline.
 - GPT2: Contains the source code and dataset to reproduce the result of GPT2 baseline.
-- RAT: Contains the source code and dataset to reproduce the result of RAT.
+- RAT: Contains the source code and dataset to reproduce the result of RAT baseline.
-- Tracescore: Contains the source code and dataset to reproduce the result of Tracescore.

 ## Environment Requirements